segmentio/segment-docs/src/engage/audiences/linked-audiences-braze.md

 In Braze, ensure you have:

-- Permissions to access the application, or access to someone who has permissions.
+- Permissions to access the application, or access to someone with permissions.
-- Created all Segment profiles as Braze profiles using the [Update User Profile destination action](/docs/connections/destinations/catalog/braze-cloud-mode-actions/#update-user-profile) via [Connections](/docs/connections/) or [Reverse ETL](/docs/connections/reverse-etl/).
-This is a [requirement for them to receive an action-based campaign](https://www.braze.com/docs/user_guide/engagement_tools/testing/race_conditions/#targeting-new-users){:target="_blank"}.
+- Created all Segment profiles as Braze profiles using the [Update User Profile destination action](/docs/connections/destinations/catalog/braze-cloud-mode-actions/#update-user-profile) through [Connections](/docs/connections/) or [Reverse ETL](/docs/connections/reverse-etl/).
+This is a [requirement for the profiles to receive an action-based campaign](https://www.braze.com/docs/user_guide/engagement_tools/testing/race_conditions/#targeting-new-users){:target="_blank"}.
-- Created a Braze profile, for campaign testing, with an email address you can access.
+- Created a Braze profile that has an email address you can access.
+You'll use this profile for campaign testing in a later step.
-- Familiarity with the [Liquid templating syntax](https://www.braze.com/docs/user_guide/personalization_and_dynamic_content/liquid){:target="_blank"} to manually type out the code using dot notation.
+- Familiarity with the [Liquid templating syntax](https://www.braze.com/docs/user_guide/personalization_and_dynamic_content/liquid){:target="_blank"}.

 ### Step 1: Set up a Braze action-based Delivery Campaign